Bachelor's Degree in History

 - HIST 49500 – Research Seminar In Historical Topics

 As a History major, you’ll engage with nationally and internationally recognized faculty who create dynamic classroom experiences.
 You’ll gain practical experience with internship and networking opportunities in museums across Northwest Indiana and Michigan.
-This program also offers study abroad and national travel programs so you can expand your historical studies outside the region.

 Our program enables you to:

 - Gain the essential critical thinking skills employers demand

 - Learn research, writing and verbal communication skills

 - Acquire deep historical knowledge, understand interpretations of the past and make connections to today